 How Much Does Ultrasonic Pest Control Cost?

-Another factor affecting the price is the features of the device.
-For example, a device that is currently $60 on Amazon, claims to reach 7,000 square feet.
-It also allows you to target specific rodents or switch up the high-frequency sounds to further confuse the pests.
+- Features: Another factor affecting the price is the features of the device.
+For example, the CLEANRTH CR008 Advanced is currently $60 on Amazon and claims to reach 7,000 square feet.
+It also allows you to target specific rodents or switch up high-frequency sounds to further confuse the critters.
 This device also comes with a one-year warranty.